Chemours Pompton Lakes Works Site, Pompton Lakes, NJ

 Monday through Friday from 8 AM to 4 PM

 E.I.
-DuPont De Nemours & Company manufactured explosives on this 570-acre site at the north end of Pompton Lakes, New Jersey from 1902-1994.
-Land use in the vicinity is primarily residential and commercial, but also includes undeveloped areas, an interstate highway (Route 287) and state-owned forest.
-Cleanup of the facility is required under a New Jersey Department of Environmental Protection (NJDEP) order, NJDEP ground water permit and an EPA permit.
+DuPont De Nemours & Company manufactured explosives on this 572-acre site at the north end of Pompton Lakes, New Jersey, from 1902-1994.
+Land use in the vicinity is primarily residential and commercial and includes undeveloped areas, an interstate highway (Route 287), and state-owned forest.
+Cleanup of the facility is required under a New Jersey Department of Environmental Protection (NJDEP) order, NJDEP groundwater permit and an EPA permit.

 During the facility's operation, manufacturing and waste management practices resulted in contamination of surface water, soil and sediment, and groundwater both on and off-site.
 Wastes disposed of on-site included lead salts, mercury compounds, explosive powders, chlorinated solvents, waste wire drawing solution and detonated blasting caps.
 As a result, primary contaminants in the soil and sediment are lead and mercury.

 Lead and mercury releases have migrated off-site via a surface water feature known as Acid Brook.
 This migration resulted in soil contamination at 140 homes near Acid Brook due to overflow from the Brook during flooding events.
 As a result, acid Brook and the adjacent impacted homes were remediated in the mid-1990s.